Social welfare payments 2026

 Home > Banking > Social welfare payments

-This page outlines the current 2025 social welfare payments and the upcoming 2026 updates effective from January 2026.
-It also explains how savings affect means-tested payments and what this means for deposit accounts.
+This guide covers social welfare payments in 2026, explains how savings affect means-tested payments and what this means for deposit accounts.

 Key takeaways